sonderformat-llc/wp-self-host-updater-generator/README.md

-# WP Self-Host Update JSON Generator
+# WP Self-Host Updater Generator

 A GitHub Action for WordPress plugin and theme developers to enable self-hosted updates directly from GitHub.
 This Action simplifies the process of self-hosting your plugins and themes by: